AlexWhoDoes/bell_study/README.md

     "isActive": "true"
 }
 ```
 Attention, it is mandatory to write parameters into body request.
-At least a request must have parameter "id", "name", "fullName", "kpp", "address".
+At least a request must have parameter "id", "name", "fullName", "inn", "kpp", "address".

 As a response you will receive Json formatted output:
 ```